 “The Greater Good” begins with Gowan’s heartfelt vocals on the first verse then Shaw picks up the second.
 The two sing together throughout as well and it’s great to hear Gowan sing on a Styx album again.
 Gowan is a champion during the LIVE shows for almost 20 years.
 He’s never tried to just be a mimic of what Dennis DeYoung did in the past instead, Gowan brings his own personality and range to everything he touches with Styx.

 Of the 14 tracks 4 are basically interludes or instrumentals.
 Of the 10 remaining tracks there are definitely a handful of standouts but I’m not sure if the other tunes stand on their own outside the space travel story line.
 This might be a problem for listeners who don’t have the time or energy to listen to “The Mission” in its entirety every time they push play.

 This is definitely a tough one to review because as previously stated Shaw, Young, Gowan, drummer Todd Sucherman and bassist Ricky Phillips sound incredible on this disc.
-The downfall for me is this being a concept album with a storyline I just can’t get into.
+The downfall for me is this is a concept album, with a storyline that I just can’t get into.
 Overall “The Mission” does contain a few tracks that can stand alone but not as many as I would have liked.
-The band is on the right path as far as singing, playing and production is concerned I just hope the next time they abandon story telling for some good old fashioned rock and roll.
+The band is on the right path as far as singing, playing and production is concerned – I just hope the next time they abandon story telling for some good old fashioned rock and roll.